 One of the regional organizations of ITU-R Region 1 has conducted technical studies on introducing earth stations on aircraft in the 12.75-13.25 GHz band concluding with the derivation of a pfd mask to ensure the protection (long term and short-term criteria) of terrestrial FS stations from the aggregated interference from earth stations on aircraft communicating with GSO and non-GSO space stations in the FSS.

-The above can be taken into account as proof of concept regarding the potential use of the band under consideration by earth stations on aircraft.
+The above can be taken into account as proof of concept regarding the potential use of the band under consideration by earth stations on aircraft and vessels.